galeone/face-miner/README.md

 # How Face Miner works

+*Do you want to see a presentation that's a summary of the work?
+Checkout the project website: <https://galeone.github.io/face-miner/>*

 Face Miner is based on the paper of Wen-Kwang Tsao [[1]].
 To understand Face Miner, you have to read it before.
 You can find a copy of the paper into the `docs/` folder.

 The aim of Face Miner is to build a classifier capable of detecting faces in images.